sshambar/WX-HWS/CHARTS_ALMANACS_GUIDE.md

                  template = w34stats.php.tmpl
                  HTML_ROOT = /var/www/pws

-* In the download you will find a folder called 'copy_folder_and_file_inside_to_skins_Standard or Seasons_folder'.
-Inside is a folder called 'wxchartdata' and a file called w34stats.php.tmpl.
-Move  or copy both of these to your skins/Standard (or Seasons) folder.
+* In the download you will find a folder called 'copy_files_inside_to_skins_Standard or Seasons_folder'.
+Inside are the following files called result.csv.tmpl, MMYYYY.csv.tmpl, YYYY.csv.tmpl and w34stats.php.tmpl.
+Move  or copy these to your skins/Standard (or Seasons) folder.
 * You will also find a folder called 'copy_files_inside_to_user_folder'.
 Copy the files inside stats.py and lastrain.py into your weewx/bin/user folder.

 # IMPORTANT